-The business world can be risky and, while the prospect of being your own boss is an exciting one, if you buy a business that ends up not being all it was promised to be, it can be a real liability.
+The business world can be risky.
+While the prospect of being your own boss is an exciting one, if you buy a business that ends up not being all it was promised to be, it can be a real liability.

 If you suffer loss because the seller was not being entirely honest with you, or even honestly mistaken in his representation, you may be able to make a claim.
 These types of claims are usually for breach of contract and misleading and deceptive conduct.

-In every business sale, the seller wants to get the best price they can, and will, of course, present the business to you in the best possible light.
+In every business sale, the seller wants to get the best price they can.
+The seller presents the business to you in the best possible light.
 Some sellers, however, distort the accounts, turnover, profit and other financial data to create a more attractive – but inaccurate – picture of the business.

-It is possible to mislead through giving incorrect information, or even by saying nothing when it is reasonable to expect that the information would have been disclosed.
+It is possible to mislead through giving incorrect information.
+It is also misleading conduct where the seller may saying nothing when it is reasonable to expect that the information would have been disclosed.

 In a business purchase dispute, a lawyer will look at the issues and obtain all the relevant facts.
 Whether you are the seller or buyer of a business we can assist.
 Careful consideration is given to how the breach of contract or misleading conduct arose and how the law applies in those circumstances.